 Many school-age children have been exposed to adverse childhood experiences – violence, abuse, neglect, and more.
 The result can be psychological trauma, which can affect learning and behavior.
 This course lays essential foundational knowledge to prepare educators for future coursework addressing trauma-informed supports for students.
-Participants in this course will be able to:

-• Describe the prevalence, characteristics and impact of trauma on children
+• Describe the prevalence, characteristics, and impact of trauma on children

 • Recognize behavior for signs of toxic stress response

-• Explain inter-relationships between adversity, toxic stress, trauma and illness
+• Explain inter-relationships between adversity, toxic stress, trauma, and illness

 • Explain the current science on Adverse Childhood Experiences (ACEs)